 Having an attorney is also important because he can negotiate the terms of the agreement with the other party’s lawyer to ensure your demands are met.
 If an attorney believes that the prenuptial agreement is one-sided, he can request that changes be made to make it more balanced.
 An attorney will always protect your best interests, so he will not let you sign an agreement unless he believes it is fair.

 Working with an attorney will protect your relationship, too.
 Let the attorneys discuss the details of the prenup and hammer out a final agreement.
 If attorneys are in charge of the prenuptial agreement, couples can focus on each other and their lives together instead of arguing over who gets what in the event of a divorce.

 Contact A Lawyer At Our Oceanside Law Firm to Schedule A Consultation

 Are you interested in signing a prenuptial agreement before getting married?
 If so, reach out to an experienced prenuptial agreement attorney at Fischer & Van Thiel LLP.
 Our divorce and family law attorneys have nearly 40 years of accumulated experience serving clients who are starting their lives together.
 Some of our other practice areas include child custody, child support, mediation services, domestic violence restraining orders, paternity issues, legal separation, and divorce.

-Fischer & Van Thiel LLP currently has four offices located in Carlsbad, Oceanside, San Marcos, and San Diego, however, we serve clients throughout San Diego County, North County, and Southern California.
+Fischer & Van Thiel LLP currently has four law offices located in Carlsbad, Oceanside, San Marcos, and San Diego, however, we serve clients throughout San Diego County, North County, and the Southern California area.
 Clients are welcome to schedule a consultation at the law office that is closest to them.
-During this consultation, we will review your case, provide legal advice, and go over the fees we charge for representation.
+During this consultation, we will review your case, discuss your issues and concern about prenuptial and postnuptial agreements, provide legal advice, and go over the fees we charge for attorney representation.
 To schedule a consultation, please call 760-722-7646 or send us an email by filling out the form on our website today.